 What are you doing this weekend?
-Here’s 10 Top Spots to Stop on Jalan Kemang Timur, South Jakarta.
+Here’s 10 Top Spots to Stop on Jalan Kemang Timur, South Jakarta for you to check out!
 From bespoke furniture, Indonesian artifacts, homewares and clothing, to yoga and great coffee, we have your next Jakarta street tour covered.
 Jl.
 Kemang Timur is arguably one of our favourite South Jakarta streets, and home to some of our most treasured local finds.

 Jl.
 Kemang Timur (Jl.
 Kemang East) features a unique mixture of traditional cultural fascinations as well as some recently established contemporary hot spots.

 - the well renowned hole in the wall-style furniture workshops specialising in custom-built wood furniture

 - larger homeware spaces selling traditional object d’art and reproductions

 - a range of modern establishments where you will find contemporary jewellery, that must-have lamp, vase or fruit bowl